 Is there a specific undergraduate GPA required?

-Again, the answer is no. Every effort is made to review transcripts of previous academic work carefully and to consider the many factors that can affect the picture they present.
+No. Every effort is made to review transcripts of previous academic work carefully and to consider the many factors that can affect the picture they present.
 We are aware of the differences that occur between one’s freshman and senior years, and of the many outside factors that may impact a student’s academic performance.
 We do expect a student to do well in his/her major, but we do not set a requisite grade point average.
 We take into consideration not merely the grades received, but also the quality of the institution, the difficulty of courses taken, and the reputation of the professors with whom an individual studies.

 What test scores must be submitted for my application?

 Applicants to all of the programs within the School of Arts and Humanities, with the exception of Art, must submit test scores from the general test of the Graduate Record Examination (GRE).
 Please note that Music applicants are not excused from the GRE requirement.
 We will only accept official GRE scores from tests administered within the last five years.
 GRE subject tests are not required for any of our programs, but we will be happy to review any additional exam results that you choose to send.
-Applicants to the M.A. in Arts and Cultural Management program may submit scores from the Graduate Management Admission Test (GMAT) in lieu of the GRE.
+Applicants to the M.A. in Arts Management program may submit scores from the Graduate Management Admission Test (GMAT) in lieu of the GRE.
 When reporting your GRE or GMAT scores to CGU, use Institutional Code 4053.

 International applicants must submit additional items (please read below for more information).